All About Air Pressure

 8. Why does blowing into the bottle cause the egg to pop back out?

-Station 5: Soda Bottle and Ping Pong Ball BarometerBased on work by Patrick Cooney of Millersville University
+Station 5: Soda Bottle and Ping Pong Ball BarometerBased on work by Patrick Cooney formerly of Millersville University

 - Soda bottle (Sobe 20oz bottles work well)